Dolphins Schedule Leak Suggesting Thanksgiving Day Trip

 The NFL regular season schedule won't be officially announced until Wednesday night, but the "leaks" keep coming and a few have involved the Miami Dolphins.

+And in addition to those "leaks," we can add a few more games based on our sources.

-And one of them in particular stands out: a Thanksgiving night game against the Green Bay Packers at Lambeau Field.
+The one game that stands out: a Thanksgiving night game against the Green Bay Packers at Lambeau Field.

 The teams last met in 2022 and that game at Hard Rock Stadium was played on Christmas Day — Green Bay left Miami with a 26-20 victory.